DaGeRe/peass/README.md

 # Citation

-If you use PeASS for research, please cite `Reichelt, David Georg, Stefan Kühne, and Wilhelm Hasselbring.
-"PeASS: a tool for identifying performance changes at code level."
+If you use Peass for research, please cite `Reichelt, David Georg, Stefan Kühne, and Wilhelm Hasselbring.
+"Peass: a tool for identifying performance changes at code level."
 2019 34th IEEE/ACM International Conference on Automated Software Engineering (ASE).
 IEEE, 2019.`